BloomTechBackend/bd-team-project-priyanka/project_documents/designdoc.md

 ## 2. Top Questions to Resolve in Review

-*List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

 1. To solve the problem,I have designed to get the nearby doctors across all the hospitals based on pincode.
 Should I implement more complicate design